 Depending on the severity of the impairment, the situation may call for more than a doctor’s appointment.
 Geriatric care management companies, such as Senior Steps, provide excellent support when it comes to scheduling the right appointments with the right specialists, including referrals to expert vision specialists, visual aid resources, and education on proper use and care.

 Whether you do it yourself or go online to help them find a specialized service, it’s important to ensure a clear, predictable, and functional path throughout the senior’s living space to eliminate tripping hazards.
 An organized home will also help them easily find items on their shelves and in their drawers and cupboards even if they have a hard time reading labels.
 At Senior Steps, we work with companies specializing in making a senior's home safe and functional according to their needs and abilities.

 Mark unclearable tripping hazards with contrast tape.

-For people with more severe vision loss, it might be necessary to mark elements like uneven floors, stairs, walls, and low cupboards with easy-to-see tape in a contrasting color to avoid accidents due to blurry vision.
-And role up those area rug!
+For people with more severe vision loss, it may be necessary to mark elements like uneven floors, stairs, walls, and low cupboards with easy-to-see tape in a contrasting color to avoid accidents due to blurry vision.
+And roll up those area rugs!

 Help them set up voice-activated commands.